Home · Blog · Economics & Policy · · Updated Oct 22, 2025 · 6 min read

 How can I confirm total supply?

-Visit Polkaswap Stats or follow the instructions on wiki.sora.org/check-supply.html to view the live on-chain total.
+Visit Polkaswap Stats or follow the instructions on wiki.sora.org/check-supply.html to view live on-chain data.

 How does this support SORA v3?